OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 ```

 The `qsort.cpp` program simply generates a vector of pseudorandom numbers,
-sorts it with the `sample_qsort()` function, and verifies the result.
-We can
+sorts it in parallel with the `sample_qsort()` function, and verifies the
-compile and run it as follows.
+result.
+We can compile and run it as follows.

 ```shell-session
 $ /opt/opencilk/bin/clang++ qsort.cpp -fopencilk -O3 -o qsort